Aeroluna/LunaCoopMod/README.md

 Changed to be distinct from the Medivac portrait.

+- Added new Medic ability: Restoration.
+  - Removes any negative effects on target allied unit.
+  - Can remove Seeker Missile, Parasitic Bomb, and Irradiate.

+*I come to cleanse this land.* A niche ability that helps Raynor against spellcasters.
+Is also a powerful tool against the Black Death mutation.
+Gives Medics more depth than just an a-move unit.

 - Buffed Ignite Afterburners to additionally increase acceleration by 1000.
 - Removed the random delay on Battlecruiser weapons.
 - Reworked P2.